Medieval History / Mughal Sultanate

 Monuments Built by Jahangir

-time Pietra dura technique (inlay of expensive gems in the walls of white marble) was used.
+For the first time Pietra Dura technique (inlay of expensive gems in the walls of white marble) was used.

 Monuments Built by Shah Jahan

-- His reign was glorious period of Mughal art and architecture.
+- His reign was glorious period of Mughal Empire architecture in India.
+The architecture of Shah Jahan includes monuments at Agra and Delhi.

 - Monuments Built by Shah Jahan in Agra -